Change Management | White Paper

 • Launching an Industry 4.0 digital transformation

-In its essence, then, change management implies transformation and as such very often requires leaving the “comfort zone” and entering a territory rich in new opportunities, but unknown and therefore “worrisome” and “tiring” to explore.
-This concept applies in the abstract to the entire organization involved in the change, but in reality it is concretized on each individual person who will be called upon to change in his or her daily behavior and way of working.
+At its core, therefore, Change Management involves a transformation and, as such, very often requires stepping out of one’s “comfort zone” to enter a territory rich in new opportunities, yet unknown and therefore “daunting” and “challenging” to explore.
+This concept applies in theory to the entire organization involved in the change, but in reality, it affects every single person who will be called upon to modify their daily behaviors and ways of working.

-It is not the organizations that change, it is the people that change.
-It is the cumulative effect of the changes of individuals that then results in successful organizational change.
+It is not organizations that change; it is people who do.
+It is the cumulative effect of changes made by individual people that ultimately results in successful organizational change.